-The information in the knowledge base and the Knowledge Management Systems
+The information in the knowledge base and the importance of Knowledge Management Systems

 The company's Knowledge Base is the intellectual capital of the company and, as we never tire of repeating, it is essential to implement a system to manage it, in order to facilitate access to knowledge, essential to carry out any work activity.

 Once we understand its importance, we need to understand how to organize and manage all the information it contains.
-A knowledge management system can collect all knowledge (explicit and tacit) and provide centralized access to it so that it is always available.
+The main knowledge management system benefits consist of the fact that it can collect all knowledge (explicit and tacit) and provide centralized access to it so that it is always available.

-When choosing a tool that suits our needs there are some main factors to consider:
+When considering implementing a knowledge management system that suits your needs, there are some main factors to take into account:

 1) User experience:

-The first and most immediate feature to consider is the type of interface that the Knowledge Management system has: through it we will interact and search for the information we need, for this reason it is important that it is easy to use, to offer a concrete support to the agents.
+The first and most immediate feature to consider is the type of interface that the Knowledge Management system has: through it, we will interact and search for the information we need, for this reason, it is important that it is easy to use, to offer concrete support to the agents.

 A Knowledge Management software that allows integration with different programs and applications is certainly more convenient than one that forces us to change the way we work.